AzureIoTGBB/iot-edge-offline-dashboarding/documentation/setup-edge-environment.md

 az vm create --resource-group {resource_group} --name myEdgeVM --image microsoft_iot_edge:iot_edge_vm_ubuntu:ubuntu_1604_edgeruntimeonly:latest --admin-username azureuser --generate-ssh-keys
 ```

-Use the edge device primary device connection string you noted above, to connect IoT Edge device to IoT Hub
+Use the primary device connection string noted above to connect the IoT Edge device (or VM) to the IoT Hub.

 ```bash
 az vm run-command invoke -g {resource_group} -n myEdgeVM --command-id RunShellScript --script "/etc/iotedge/configedge.sh '{device_connection_string}'"
 ```

-Once this command finishes, SSH into your VM using the 'azureuser' user name and run
+If successful, SSH into your device / VM using the 'azureuser' username and run:

 ```bash
 iotedge list
 ```

-You should see the edgeAgent module running, indicating a successful setup.
+This should list the edgeAgent module running, indicating a successful setup.

 ## Dashboard solution preparation

-Before we leave the Edge VM side of things, there are a couple of prep items that need to be done besides installing and configuring IoT Edge.

-First, since the edge machine will need persistent storage for the InfluxDB database, we need to create a directory for the module to bind to.
-Use the ssh command to login into your edge machine and run the following.
+The sample is using a persistent storage for the InfluxDB database, which requires a directory for the module to bind to.
+Use the ssh command to log into the Edge device / VM and run the following commands:

 ```bash
 sudo mkdir /influxdata
 sudo chmod 777 -R /influxdata
 ```

+Next, open a port for the Grafana dashboards.
+The default Grafana port is 3000:

+> [!NOTE]
-Next, we need to open the Grafana port, which by default is port 3000, on our VM.
-Note that you likely wouldn't do this in production, as your "offline" clients will probably be on the same network as your IoT Edge box.
-We only need to do this because we are running/testing on a VM in Azure.
-From the Azure CLI, run the following command to open access
+> This is not required in a production environment / using real devices, as any "offline" clients will probably be on the same network as the IoT Edge box.
+This is only required if using a VM in Azure.

 ```bash
 az vm open-port --resource-group {resource group} --name {edge vm name} --port 3000
 ```

-Depending on your azure environment, you may need to add a rule to the subnet as well.
-You can do that by running
+Depending on the Azure environment it might be required to add a rule to the subnet as well:

 ```bash
 az vm open-port --resource-group {resource group} --name {edge vm name} --apply-to-subnet --port 3000
 ```

-You can now return to the [dashboarding sample](dashboarding-sample.md#deployment-of-the-sample) document and pick a deployment strategy
+You can now return to the [dashboarding sample](dashboarding-sample.md#deployment-of-the-sample) document to pick a deployment strategy.